 Both pieces are a major influence and inspirations for my blog.
 I have also drawn inspiration from others who have also taken up the mantle of a wandering NPC.
 Also, I found inspiration from writers who have written and are writing some very good Elder Scrolls Fan-Fictions.
+Below you will find a short list of writers and/or blogs I feel have directly influenced me and “The Misadventures of Zander”.
+Living in Oblivion: The Blog that started it all.
 Free Poems: Pieces - By Daria Renata Jaworska.
 Pieces Very infective weather came here today.

 Kakekotoba: Introduction to Konjaku Monogatarishū （今昔物語集） I've decided to mix in some translation/analysis posts on another work that I've had (brief) exposure to: Konjaku Monogatarishū （今昔物語集）, or Compilation of Stories from the Past, a collection of Buddhist and secular tales written and collated towards the end of the Heian period (794-1185).

 Other than my prior exposure to it, one reason why I selected Konjaku is because, in many ways, it can be contrasted with Shunshoku Umegoyomi.
 The latter was written in the late Edo period, while the policy of sakoku was still in effect.
 It can thus be seen primarily as the product of an introverted Japan, one that shunned external influence.
 Taxonomy of the 37 basic silent-film plots / Boing Boing.
 It's a lovely piece of narrative theory from Wycliff Aber Hill's 1919 book Ten Million Photoplay Plots: The Master Key to All Dramatic Plots, part of a tradition of stage-play manuals that presented related taxonomies for aspiring writers.